phantomaton-ai/ouijaboard/README.md

 # Ouijaboard 🔮

-Ouijaboard is a lightweight, AI-powered blogging engine that transforms Markdown posts into hauntingly beautiful HTML renderings.
+Ouijaboard is a lightweight blogging engine that transforms Markdown posts into hauntingly beautiful HTML renderings.
 It is designed to seamlessly integrate with large language models (LLMs) and provide a flexible, directive-based syntax for extending its functionality.

 ## Usage 🕸️